HackYourFuture/presentation-module/assignment2.md

-# Week 2: Presentation for HYF staff
+# Presentation Assignement II: Presentation for HYF staff

 Start this week by reviewing the feedback you received last week from your class-mate and re-watch your presentation.
 What went well and what could improve?